-This year, two directors will be resigning from the Board.
-There are four directors up for re-election to the Board of Directors as well as up to two candidates up for election.
+This year two Directors will be resigning from the Board.

+There are four Directors up for re-election to the Board of Directors as well as two new candidates for election.
-- Four are three years in duration

-- One is two years in duration
+- 3 positions are for three years in duration - 3 positions are for two years in duration

-- One is one year in duration